jupyterhub/jupyterhub/README.md

 - Hub handles login, and spawns single-user servers on demand
 - Hub configures proxy to forward url prefixes to single-user servers

 ## dependencies

     # get the nodejs proxy (-g for global install)
     npm install [-g] jupyter/configurable-http-proxy

     # install the Python pargs (-e for editable/development install)
     pip install [-e] .

+Note on debian/ubuntu machines, you may need to install the `nodejs-legacy` package to get node executables to work:

+    sudo apt-get install nodejs-legacy

+This installs the traditional `node` executable, in addition to debian's renamed `nodejs` executable, with which the apt-get installed `npm` doesn't actually work.

 ## to use